tecunningham/tecunningham.github.io/_posts/2016-04-30-elastic-multiattribute-preferences.md

 – when you see a camera with more megapixels, you might infer that the marginal value of each additional megapixel is smaller, yet also your desired choice (for a fixed price/megapixel) might increase.

-• Observations about multiattribute choice in the lab:
+## Observations about multiattribute choice in the lab:

-– infrequency of dominated choice.
+* infrequency of dominated choice.
 People rarely choose dominated options.
 More precisely: if we rank experiments by the complexity of the choice set (e.g., the number of attributes), then people only start choosing dominated options when they become fairly complex, typically with 3 or more attributes, but they show other biases at a much lower level, with just 2 or more attributes.

-– low quality evidence on decoy effects.
-A decoy-effect experiment shows that people choose x from \{x,y\}
-  but y
-  from \{x,y,z\}
- .
-Here z
-  is the “decoy”, and if people are maximizing a menu-independent utility function then adding a decoy shouldn't affect preference between existing options.
+* low quality evidence on decoy effects.
+A decoy-effect experiment shows that people choose x from \{x,y\} but y from \{x,y,z\}.
+Here z is the “decoy”, and if people are maximizing a menu-independent utility function then adding a decoy shouldn't affect preference between existing options.
 There are many examples of these effects in psychology and economics, sometimes classified into particular types: (i) people are more likely to choose an alternative if another alternative is dominated by it (“asymmetric dominance effect”); (ii) people are more likely to choose an alternative if it is (“compromise effect”).Frederick, Lee & Baskin (2015) “The Limits of Attraction”.

 – reference point effects.